Marda Loop, Calgary: History

+Development

 In 2004, the PMQs were redeveloped as the 161-acre Garrison Woods by Canada Lands, including a residential area with 1,600 homes and many new shops grew the Marda Loop business district.
 In 2010, the completion of the 6-storey Treo at Marda Loop brought the area its first mixed-use urban building, consisting of ground floor retail, one floor of offices, four floors of condos, and street retail anchored by a Shoppers Drug Mart and a café.

-Recently there has been a significant increase in housing density in the surrounding neighbourhoods, as older homes are giving way to new higher density condominiums.
+Starting in the 2010s, there has been a significant increase in housing density in the surrounding neighbourhoods, as older homes are giving way to new higher density condominiums leading to gentrification.
 Marda Loop has seen an influx of higher income households and new businesses.
 Evidence of the shift towards a younger and more dynamic population can be seen in new and emerging community events and facilities.

+The Marda Loop Main Streets Project started in 2022 and ended in October 2025.
+The project was affected by poor management, delays, and a lack of communication for the business owners in the area.

 Attractions

-The area has become one of Calgary's most popular outdoor shopping venues, wherein businesses consist of small-scale retailers, coffee shops, and pubs.
+The area has become one of Calgary's most popular outdoor shopping venues, wherein businesses consist of small-scale retailers, coffee shops, beauty salons and pubs.

-The BIA also hosts Calgary’s oldest street fair, the Marda Gras Street Festival, on the second Sunday in August, as well as an annual film festival called the Calgary Justice Film Festival (formerly the Marda Loop Justice Film Festival).
+The BIA also hosts Calgary's oldest street fair, the Marda Gras Street Festival, on the second Sunday in August, as well as an annual film festival called the Calgary Justice Film Festival (formerly the Marda Loop Justice Film Festival).